 There are two types of contracts traded on the LME - Exchange Contracts and Client Contracts.
 Exchange Contracts are contracts between clearing members of the LME.
-Client Contracts are contracts between customers and ring dealing members (RDMs), or associate broker clearing members (ABCMs), or associate broker members (ABMs).
+Client Contracts are contracts between customers and ring dealing members (RDMs), or associate broker clearing members (ABCMs), or associate broker members (ABMs)1.
 Only RDMs, ABCMs and ABMs may issue Client Contracts.
 Open Position Statements issued to clients must state clearly 'THIS IS AN LME REGISTERED CLIENT CONTRACT'.
 Contract criteria relating to LME contracts, including metal specifications, acceptable currencies, prompt dates, option strike prices for metals etc. are detailed in the LME rulebook and appropriate notices.

 Exchange Contracts are traded between members, matched in LMEsmart (the LME matching system) and cleared by the Exchange's clearing house.
 Client Contracts are registered in LMEsmart and transmitted to the Exchange's clearing house but clearing arrangements are left to members to agree with their customers (subject to LME rules).
-Further details as to clearing arrangements are set out below.
+Further details as to clearing arrangements are set out below essential requirement of an LME Client Contract that one party must be an RDM, ABCM or ABM.
+A list of members is available from the LME, and on the LME website: www.lme.com.
+A principal relationship does not mean that members do not take on quasi-fiduciary responsibilities when they effect trades for customers.
+In particular, if a member undertakes to deliver a particular service, for example deal a specific number of lots 'in the Ring' (see below), then it should take care to ensure that it complies with all the terms of such a transaction.

 All LME contracts are between parties acting as principals.
 This prevents any party entering into an LME Contract as agent for someone else but does not prevent an agent effecting a contract between two parties if the resulting LME contract is between disclosed parties, each acting as a principal.
+It is an

-For the purposes of this document these categories of members will be referred to as "LME Member(s)", "Member(s)" or by the appropriate abbreviation.
+For the purposes of this document these categories of members will be referred to as LME members, members or by the appropriate abbreviation.